3ndG4me/torphantom/README.md

 This script spoofs your mac address, and then routes all traffic through the TOR network.
 It is currently a WIP.

 ## Notice:
-Current macOS version does not route all traffic through TOR, this will be fixed in an update ASAP.
-Current configuration only routes MOST traffic through TOR via socks5 proxy.
+Current macOS version does not route ALL traffic through TOR.
+The current configuration only routes MOST traffic through TOR via socks5 proxy.
 Any apps not configured to use this proxy (such as a curl call with no proxy flags) will not go through TOR.
 Proceed with caution!

+There is currently no way to fix this, as an equivalent to iptables no longer exists on macOS.
+Be sure any apps you are using while running TorPhantom are configured to use your proxy settings by default!

+If you are aware of another solution to this problem please submit a pull request!

-**Remember this tool is still in BETA and all risk and activtiy falls back on you (whether the app is in BETA or not)**
+**Remember this tool is still in BETA and any risks you take or activties performed while using TorPhantom fall back on you (whether the app is in BETA or not)**

 TODO:
 1. Add in arguments for more interfaces other than eth0 and wlan0 (currently hardcoded)
 2. Dynamic interfaces for macOS (currently hardcoded for WiFi interface only)
-3. Update macOS version to use a new firewall config (current version does not route all traffic)
-4. More Linux support (currently install script is for Debian based distros only)
+3. More Linux support (currently install script is for Debian based distros only)

 DONE:
 1. macOS Support